Haney pummels Kambosos to retain undisputed lightweight title

 "He's a great fighter.
 He gave me a boxing lesson the first time but I came here and gave it my all.
 It is what it is," he said.

-On a bumper undercard, two-time world title challenger Jason Moloney of Australia beat Thailand's Nawaphon Kaikanha in the final eliminator for the WBC bantamweight title, winning with a unanimous verdict.
+On a bumper undercard, two-time world title challenger Jason Moloney of Australia had a unanimous points win over Thailand's Nawaphon Kaikanha in the final eliminator for the WBC bantamweight title.

 A second world title fight saw Australia's women's IBF super-bantamweight champion Cherneka Johnson defend her title.

-Despite a deep cut that left her covered in blood, she beat Australian former two-time world belt-holder Susie Ramadan, also in a unanimous decision.
+Despite a deep cut that left her covered in blood, she beat Australian former two-time world belt-holder Susie Ramadan, also by a unanimous decision.

 © 2022 AFP